jmarsh12/CSE212_project/Stacks.md

 off the top of a stack.
 This can also be used in lists to take  things off the end of the list.

 Stacks can also have specific indexes popped.
-The second example below shows how to pop off specific indecies from the stack.
+The first problem below will pop off specific indecies from the stack.

 ### Example: